ampl/mp/doc/rst/model-guide.rst

 in the form of expression trees.
 The MP-based interface transforms them to use a solver's native methods for piecewise-linear functions (Gurobi, COPT), and linearizes them for other solvers (HiGHS).

-When a piecewise-linear function is linearized vs handled natively by the solver, numerical accuracy becomes more important.
-It is recommended that the argument and result variables are explicitly bounded between +/-1e+4.
+When a piecewise-linear function is linearized by the MP interface (rather than being handled natively by the solver), numerical accuracy becomes a concern.
+To promote numerical stability, it is recommended that the argument and result variables be explicitly bounded within [-1e+4,+1e-4].

 .. code-block:: ampl